bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 Remote config is a dynamic and flexible approach to configuring feature behavior outside of your app – without needing to re-deploy it.

 Similar to `isEnabled`, each feature has a `config` property.
-This configuration is managed from within Bucket.
+This configuration is managed from within Reflag.
 It is managed similar to the way access to features is managed, but instead of the binary `isEnabled` you can have multiple configuration values which are given to different user/companies.